 Description

-Tender sautéed shrimp and crunchy vegetables in a slightly sweetened spicy sauce is all you need for this healthy version of Mongolian Shrimp.
+My quick and version of Mongolian Shrimp has tender sautéed shrimp and crunchy vegetables in a slightly sweetened spicy sauce.
 You can easily control how much heat you want in this dish.

 Ingredients